 Review, Review, Review.
 Give yourself plenty of time to go back and revisit areas you haven’t spent time with in a while, or ones that were tricky in the past.
 It doesn’t matter if you’ve gotten straight A’s in pre-algebra through trig – you can still benefit from a full review of material from years past.
 The ACT math covers a broad, broad area, and goes into tiny details you’ve probably forgotten, and will be important on the exam.

 Stay in your time frame.
 As we said earlier, the ACT math exam is designed to allot you a minute per question.
 Spend too long figuring out that trigonometry problem, and you’ll be rushing through the rest of the test.

 Know the simple rules.
 The writers of the ACT are trying to trick you, so you have to outwit them.
 They want you to forget the basics, so make sure you have those down before test day arrives.
 Don’t forget the little things – like what you do to one side of an equation must be done to the other side.

 Memorize your formulas.
 Sure, there’s a lot.
 But having these down pat saves you from having to plug in answer choices, so make sure you can solve for X all by yourself.
 You should be comfortable figuring out everything from the angles of intersecting lines to using the quadratic formula and solving for the area of a rhombus.

 The ACT math section is tough.
-But whether you work with a tutor or by yourself to improve your reading speed, your dexterity with tricky problems, it’s important to make sure you have your math knowledge down.
+But whether you work with a tutor or by yourself, it’s important to make sure you have your math knowledge down; using ACT practice tests is a great way to do this.
 Spend time studying and reviewing for the ACT math portion, and you should be able to achieve your target score on test day.